iamwilhelm/use.gpu/packages/shader/README.md

 **Does this work for WGSL?**

-Not right now.
-Though plugging in a WGSL grammar and doing the same trick should be feasible.
+Yes!
+It provides best-effort compatibility with the current dialect of WGSL supported in the wild.
+If there are gaps in the grammar, let me know.

 **Isn't it silly to ship and work with strings instead of byte code?**

-Processing pre-parsed GLSL bundles is very fast and simple, even with tree shaking.
+Processing pre-parsed WGSL / GLSL bundles is very fast and simple, even with tree shaking.
 Rewriting a SPIR-V program the same way is much more fiddly.

 ## API